petebachant/petebachant.github.io/_posts/2024-12-13-latex-collab.markdown

 which are outside Overleaf's scope.

 [Calkit](https://github.com/calkit/calkit)
-on the other hand is a framework for all of the above, including writing, and is built upon tools that can easily run both in the cloud and locally, on- or offline,
+on the other hand is a research project framework encompassing all of the above, including writing, and is built upon tools that can easily run both in the cloud and locally, on- or offline,